Report: Saudi Aramco shares to start trading in December

 “The Aramco IPO is a cornerstone of Saudi Arabia’s Vision 2030 plan, which aims to wean the kingdom off its reliance on oil to diversify the economy,” the channel said in its report.

 Saudi state media and government officials did not immediately acknowledge the report.
-There also have been other delays in the IPO as well, with had analysts still skeptical.
+Saudi Aramco said it “does not comment on rumor or speculation,” but did not dispute the report.
+There also have been other delays in the IPO as well, which has analysts still skeptical.

+There also have been decisions seemingly forced onto Aramco recently, including the nearly $70 billion purchase in March of the petrochemical firm Saudi Basic Industries Corp. just before it announced a plunge in its quarterly profits.
+That has seen a change in the long-standing perception that a “strong Saudi Aramco is a strong Saudi Arabia” to viewing the company as a “great source of capital,” said Ellen R. Wald, an Aramco expert who wrote the recent book on the firm called “Saudi, Inc.”

+The kingdom has in the past used the company as a piggy bank, back when it was still an American company.
+Since buying a 100% interest in the firm by 1980, Saudi Arabia’s ruling Al Saud family as its sole “shareholder” largely hasn’t interfered in the company’s long-term business decisions as its revenue provides around 60% of all government revenue.

 The Future Investment Initiative drew 6,000 people and international firms to Riyadh for a forum that’s the brainchild of the 34-year-old Prince Mohammed.
 Already, the forum announced Dow Chemicals, HSBC, Samsung and other global firms as partners to the event.
 Major private equity firms and investment houses also are taking part.